-Round two is more of the same with Vega just unloading on Brakus and Brakus moving like he’s in molasses.
-Brakus almost gets knocked down again but is once more saved by the bell.
+Round two is more of the same with Vega just unloading on Brakkus and Brakkus moving like he’s in molasses.
+Brakkus almost gets knocked down again but is once more saved by the bell.
 His nose is busted open and probably broken according to JR.

-The final round is more of the same with Vega just wrecking house on Brakus and Brakus barely managing to stay upright.
+The final round is more of the same with Vega just wrecking house on Brakkus and Brakkus barely managing to stay upright.
 He has to answer a standing eight count and the match finally ends.
 No one gives a fuck.
 Savio Vega is declared the winner.

 Winner: Savio Vega

 A terrible match that basically ruined whatever credibility Brakkus could have had as a muscle monster.
 I’m not saying Brakkus was any good in the ring prior to Brawl For All (I saw his match against Taz in ECW) but this beating didn’t help at all.
 He’d have one more televised match after this (and apparently two more matches total) before hanging up his Brawl For Alling boots and calling it quits. [-**]

 Match 2: Ken Shamrock v.
 Jeff Jarrett (w/ Tennessee Lee)

 Double J wants some revenge for getting beat by Shamrock in the King of the Ring semi-finals.
 Shamrock knocks Jarrett around and sends him out to the floor, but Jarrett bounces Shamrock’s throat off the top rop.
 He heads up top and hits a cross body block, but Shamrock rolls through and gets a two count.